📚

 Image Courtesy of Pixabay

-• Laws:👮 Fishing quotas based on species and number are developed and reinforced.
+• Laws:👮 Fishing quotas are developed, and only a certain number of each species of fish may be caught per person.
 Marine preserves are identified for their importance in the reproduction of marine species and protection.

 Here is another example of a tragedy of the commons.
 Can you identify laws, privatization, and education strategies for preserving the commons?